#1 A precursor to Chobits

 Masakazu Katsura is a man whose work I’ve touched on before in this blog through the regrettably mediocre DNA².
 He is a brilliant artist whose unique artstyle has made many of his works cult classics among fans of old school anime, and Video Girl Ai may be his finest work to date.

-This is a stylish anime with a soft aesthetic to it that is easy on the eyes and subtle character design.
+This is a stylish anime whose soft aesthetic is easy on the eyes, and which features some standout character designs.
 Youta, Moemi, and Takashi have very nuanced designs that suit the show well, whereas DNA² suffered when exaggerated shounen characters were put into a show with a similar feel to it.

 Ai Amano is a brilliantly-designed character too.
 Her hairstyle and clothing set her apart as the artificial, perfect girlfriend she is meant to be, but her normal hair color and believable features root her in the same fictional reality as the other (female) characters.
 This adds to her appeal and its a testament to Katsura’s skill that one of his best-looking characters is also one of his most realistic.
 At least, realistic compared to other leading ladies like DNA‘s Karin or Iria Zweiram‘s Iria.